nanopb/nanopb/docs/index.rst

 #) Fields in the generated structs are ordered by the tag number, instead of the natural ordering in .proto file.
 #) Unknown fields are not preserved when decoding and re-encoding a message.
 #) Numeric arrays are always encoded as packed, even if not marked as packed in .proto.
 This causes incompatibility with decoders that do not support packed format.
+#) Cyclic references between messages are not supported.
+They could be supported in callback-mode if there was an option in the generator to set the mode.

 Getting started
 ===============